-Suhasa started as a visiting Ph.D. student from Georgia Tech, who worked in the Synthetic Neurobiology group for a period of about two years, where he led the collaborative project to automate in vivo patch clamp recording.
+Suhasa started as a visiting Ph.D. student from Georgia Tech, who worked in the Synthetic Neurobiology group for a period of about two years, where he led the collaborative project to automate in vivo patch clamp recording, for his doctoral thesis.
 Before attending Georgia Tech, he completed degrees at the University of Michigan and the Vishveshwaraiah Technological University in India.
-He completed his PhD on automatic in vivo neural recording using robotic whole cell patch clamp.
 As a postdoc, he now is working on new synergies between mechanical engineering and neuroengineering.

 Kodandaramaiah, S., Talei Franzesi, G., Chow, B., Boyden, E. S.*, Forest, C.* (2012) Automated whole-cell patch clamp electrophysiology of neurons in vivo, Nature Methods 9:585–587. (* co-corresponding authors)

 Kodandaramaiah, S., Krijnen, M., Go, J., Malik, S., Sondej, N., Khatait, J. P., Boyden, E. S., Aarts, R. G. K. M., Brouwer, D. M., Forest, C. F. (2011) Characterization of translation of fused silica micropipettes in non-rectilinear trajectories, Proceedings of the 26th Annual Meeting of the American Society for Precision Engineering, Denver, CO.